-For the years ended June 30, 2016 and 2015, respectively, the Foundation received additional donated supplies and equipment with fair values of approximately \$1,577,000 and \$538,000, which was immediately passed to organizations for use in the Foundation's sponsored projects.
+For the years ended June 30, 2017 and 2016, respectively, the Foundation received additional donated supplies and equipment with fair values of approximately \$37,371,000 and \$1,577,000, which was immediately passed to organizations for use in the Foundation's sponsored projects; as mentioned in Note 1, these donated supplies and equipment primarily relate to efforts to address the Zika outbreak.
 Since these supplies and equipment were passed on to other organizations, they are reflected in the accompanying statements of activities as both contribution revenue and an expense.